julieta-salvado-globant/property-merge/README.md

 In the previous example, two messages were sent (message 1: hotel3-Grand Hotel; message 2: hotel1-Hotel Star).

-* Run the StreamProcessor via
+* Run the Stream Processing Application via
-`com.expedia.content.systems.property.merge.StreamProcessor`
+`com.expedia.content.systems.property.merge.StreamProcessingApp`

 * This processor includes a print stage, but you can also create a consumer to get the merging result.
     1. Create a topic for "final-results"